orbitalchicken/Roadmap/Triaged.md

 --------
     gnome-terminal: the command to close all terminals in the file menu only closes all tabs.
     ubiquity: in user details screen, enter your name, then press tab all the way to the password field (using defaults for username and hostname), the text in the username entry stays selected.
+    mate-control-center: Some colors are hardcoded, visible with Mint-Y Dark theme